Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Apply the Overprint option for the "White" color.

-• Small elements and fonts: Small fonts or details may experience visible misregistration.
+• Small elements and fonts: For small fonts or details, visible misalignments may occur.

-• Misregistration: Exercise special caution with precise projects requiring exact color matching.
+• Registration shifts: Exercise particular caution with precise projects requiring exact color matching.

-UV printing with white color allows for projects on colored and transparent rigid materials (Signs/plaques), ensuring high aesthetics and durability.
+UV printing using white color allows for projects on colored and transparent rigid materials (Plaques/signs), ensuring high aesthetics and durability.

-UV printing on materials (except white materials and milky plexiglass) requires the preparation of a white underprint.
+UV printing on materials (except white materials and milky plexiglass) requires preparing a white underprint.

-• Printing is done on the reverse side (mirror image).
+• Printing is done from the reverse side (in mirror image).

-• Preparation of mirror image projects is the responsibility of the Client.
+• Preparing mirror image projects is the Client's responsibility.

 To order printing with white color, prepare the document in one of two variants: